SanguPackage/Script/readme.md

 [Sangu Package](http://www.sangu.be) - Warlord TW extension
 =============

-TODO: Dockerfile for TWTactics?

-A new release: needs to do an automatic release on GitHub aswell (tag, pot, releasenotes? ..)
---> add a release-notes.txt that is pushed to github --> title === "Update for TW majorVersion 8.96"
---> Automatically add the sangupackage.user.js to the release

 The Sangu Package is a Greasemonkey script for Firefox, Opera and Chrome (Tampermonkey) that improves [Tribal Wars](http://www.tribalwars.nl) gameplay speed and optimizes gameplay flow by